zulip/zulip/docs/translating/translating.md

     - Incorrect: "Url"

-The Zulip test suite enforces these capitalization guidelines in the webapp codebase [in our test suite](../testing/testing.html#other-test-suites) (`./tools/check-capitalization`; `tools/lib/capitalization.py` has some exclude lists, e.g. `IGNORED_PHRASES`).
+The Zulip test suite enforces these capitalization guidelines in the web app codebase [in our test suite](../testing/testing.html#other-test-suites) (`./tools/check-capitalization`; `tools/lib/capitalization.py` has some exclude lists, e.g. `IGNORED_PHRASES`).